Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-As we modify our lifestyle routines, it makes sense to do some rearranging to better adapt to the shifts in temps.
-They may seem like small changes, but they can make a big difference.
-And in some cases, they may even be a lifesaver.
-Here are some tips to make the shift easier.
+As we adapt our lifestyle routines, it makes sense to do some rearranging to better weather shifts in temps.
+They may seem like small changes, but they can make a big difference in your comfort and safety.
+In some cases, they may even be a lifesaver.
+Here are some tips to make the switch easier.

 When the days grow shorter and the mercury starts to fall, it’s a good idea to remember this check list.

-Winterize Your Home Check the seals around all your windows to make sure warm air isn’t leaking out and cold air is coming in.
+Winterize Your Home Check the seals around all your windows to make sure warm air isn’t leaking out and cold air isn't coming in.
 Have your chimney cleaned to remove soot and debris.
 A clean chimney helps reduce the risk for a house fire.
 It also keeps smoke and fumes from flowing back into your home.
-Stock up on fire wood if needed.
+Stock up on firewood if needed.

 Eat Hearty Foods Gather your cold weather recipes for stews, casseroles, soup and hot chocolate.
-Stock your pantry with staples including rice, pasta, pasta sauce, shelf-stable milks that don’t have to be refrigerated and flour.
+Stock your pantry with staples including flour, rice, pasta, pasta sauce and shelf-stable milks that don’t have to be refrigerated.
 Fill your freezer with meats.
 The advance prep will save you time and help in the event you get snowed in at home.

 When the days grow longer and the mercury starts to rise, get ready with this checklist.

 Prepare for Scorchers Always give yourself access to water.
 Drink plenty of fluids.
 Keep bottled water in your car.
 Park in the shade as much as possible.
 Have your air conditioner inspected and be prepared if it goes out.
 Keep a watch on your pets, children, elderly friends and relatives.
 Heat can be extra dangerous for them.